 Cast iron or steel — is there a difference?

-Cast iron sectional radiators take longer due to the relief and gaps.
-Steel panel radiators are quicker and simpler.
+Cast iron sectional radiators take more time because of the relief and the gaps.
+Steel panel radiators are faster and easier.

 Can I paint a radiator black or another dark colour?

-Yes, dark radiators are on trend right now.
-A dark surface even radiates heat slightly better.
+Yes, dark radiators are very popular right now.
+A dark surface also gives off heat slightly better.

 Who does the work

-Radiator painting is carried out by painters experienced in metalwork.
-We know the specifics of every radiator type.
-We cover all of Warsaw — call or message us, we’ll assess the scope and find a date outside the heating season.
+Radiator painting is done by painters with hands-on experience in metalwork.
+We know how each radiator type needs to be handled.
+We work across all of Warsaw — call or message us, and we will check the scope and arrange a date outside the heating season.